Last remaining seats for May Half Term in Kamari Beach Resort Find out more >

-The largest and southern most island in the Greek Dodecanese island group is Rhodes, also known as ‘the island of the sun’.
+The largest and southernmost island in the Greek Dodecanese island group a holiday to Rhodes, also known as ‘the island of the sun’, has all you need for the perfect summer holiday in Greece.

-Vistors to our Rhodes Resort, Levante Beach will enjoy sun filled days on the beach, or active days on the water with a watersport centre with a range of equipment for all abilities.
+Visitors to our Rhodes Resort, Kamari Beach Resort will enjoy sun filled days on the beach, or active days on the water with a watersports centre with a range of equipment for all abilities.

-Venture a little further from this modern resort and you are 20 kilometres from Rhodes Town with picturesque little villages, heavenly scented pine and cypress forests and miles upon miles of golden sandy beaches.
+Venture further from this modern resort and you are close to Rhodes Town, picturesque little villages, heavenly scented pine and cypress forests and miles upon miles of golden sandy beaches.

 As in other parts of Greece, Rhodians are of Greek Orthodox faith and love to celebrate their patrons, saints and key religious events like Easter with food, music and traditional dancing.
 Cultural events are often historically themed and take place in historical locations.